 To calculate or predict some future event or condition; usually as a result of study and analysis of available pertinent data.

-An individual employed 35 or more hours per week.
+Persons who work 35 hours or more per week.

 Geographic Information Systems (GIS)

 A group of establishments that produce similar products or provide similar services.
 For example, all establishments that manufacture automobiles are in the same industry.
-A given industry, or even a particular establishment in that industry, might have employees in dozens of occupations.
 The North American Industry Classification System (NAICS) is used to categorize industries.

 A subset of industries in the regional economy connected by flows of goods and services stronger than those linking them to the rest of the economy.
 Individual firms in a cluster benefit from certain comparative advantages associated with geographical concentration such as access to a common pool of specialized labor, infrastructure, intellectual property, and lower transaction costs between firms.